When Homogeneous Systems Meet Dissipation and Disorder: Abstract

 \section{Abstract}

 We investigate the localization and topological properties of the non-equilibrium steady state (NESS) in a one-dimensional homogeneous system.
 Our results demonstrate that, despite the absence of disorder in the initial system, the NESS can exhibit localization under bond dissipation.
-Conversely, for an initially flat-band system with compactly localized wave functions, the NESS is delocalized.
 These dissipation-driven localization and delocalization phenomena are clearly distinguished using Wigner distributions.
 Furthermore, we find that the initial localization characteristics of the system significantly influence the localization properties of the NESS.
-Drawing upon the concept of Bose-Einstein condensate broadening in cold-atom experiments, along with experimental data, we systematically characterize the impact of disorder on the localization and topological properties of the NESS.
-The phase diagram reveals that the NESS can be topologically non-trivial even when the initial state is topologically trivial, and that the topological triviality of the initial state weakens the topological non-triviality of the NESS.
+Drawing upon the concept of Bose-Einstein condensate broadening in cold-atom experiments, along with experimental data, we systematically characterize the impact of bond dissipation and disorder on the localization and topological properties of the NESS.
+The phase diagram reveals that the NESS can be topologically non-trivial even when the initial system is topologically trivial, and that the topological triviality of the initial system strengthens the topological non-triviality of the NESS.
 This work provides new insights into the localization and topological phase transitions in homogeneous systems induced by bond dissipation and disorder.